To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Dr. Hiroyoshi Ninomiya of the Yamazaki Gakuen University of Tokyo, Japan and his team decided to test the theory of whether or not dog’s feet could resist freezing after reading of previous studies on the topic.
-In the past researchers have claimed that dogs feet are able to resist freezing in temperatures as cold as -35 degrees Centigrade and Ninomiya and his team of researchers wanted to see whether this finding was something that applied to the common domesticated dog.
+Dr. Hiroyoshi Ninomiya of the Yamazaki Gakuen University of Tokyo, Japan, tested the theory of whether or not dogs’ feet could resist freezing after reading previous studies on the topic.1 In the past, researchers claimed that dogs’ feet can withstand becoming frozen in temperatures as cold as -35° Celcius.
+Ninomiya and his team wanted to see whether this finding applied to today’s domesticated dogs.

-Dr. Ninomiya and his team utilized electron microscopes to observe the feet of domesticated dogs and what they found was that within the dog paw or footpad each dog had veins that were extremely close to arteries.
-The closeness of the veins and arteries ensures that heat is able to be conducted from the circulatory system to the area that is experiencing cooling.
-In more simple terms, as a dog steps outside and its feet begin to cool down rapidly the heart is able to pump warm blood to the feet quickly by utilizing the artery that is in close proximity to the neighboring veins in the footpads.
-This unique circulatory adaptation ensures that dogs do not freeze as the blood is warmed up before returning to the body and cooling the entire body down.
+ootpad.
+The close proximity of the veins and arteries ensures that heat transports from the circulatory system to the area that’s experiencing cooling first.
+In more simple terms, as a dog steps outside and his feet begin to cool down rapidly, the heart can pump warm blood to the feet quickly by utilizing the artery that is near the neighboring veins in the footpads.

 This discovery was important because this type of circulatory system had not yet been seen in other types of domesticated animals (meaning at some point during the evolutionary process, dogs naturally lived in cold climates).
 For an animal to develop such a specialized feature, it must have been a necessary adaptation to help the creature survive.